outdoorCoding/outdoorCoding.github.io/_pages/about.md

 I'm currently a PhD Candidate in the Geospatial and Environmental Analysis program at Virginia Tech (VT).
 My work centers around leveraging petabyte-scale archives of remotely sensed imagery to investigate landscape vegetation change due to a variety of disturbances (e.g., pest infestations, tropical cyclones).

 * I am an active member of the Interdisciplinary Graduate Experience Program in remote sensing ([IGEP-RS](https://rsigep.frec.vt.edu/students.html)) at VT.
-* I have multiple work-related experiences under my belt, from internships at NASA (three, at various centers including Goddard and JPL), and post-undergraduate work with the U.S. Forest Service and North Carolina Department of Environmental Quality.
+* I have multiple work-related experiences under my belt, from internships at NASA (three, at various centers including Goddard and JPL), U.S. Department of the Interior, and post-undergraduate work with the U.S. Forest Service and North Carolina Department of Environmental Quality.

 <!-- Background  -->